-The Mosaic Templars Cultural Center collects, preserves, interprets, and celebrates Arkansas's unique African American political, economic, and social achievements from 1865 to 1950.
+The Mosaic Templars Cultural Center collects, preserves, interprets, and celebrates Arkansas' unique African-American political, economic, and social achievements from 1865 to 1950.
 The Center resides in the footprint of the original Mosaic Templars of America National Headquarters and Annex buildings, founded by a Black fraternal order that provided illness, death, and burial insurance during an era when few basic services were available to Black people.
 The permanent museum exhibits depict Little Rock's historic West Ninth Street as a thriving commercial and social hub, focusing on Black entrepreneurship, the Templars organization, and the legacy of Black legislators.
 In addition to community educational programs, the Center offers a genealogy research room, a stunning art collection, and a well-stocked store.
 The Center's third floor features a replica of the original Headquarters building auditorium and the Arkansas Black Hall of Fame galleries.

 First Missionary Baptist Church

-This pioneering African American church in Little Rock was established in 1845 by Reverend Wilson Brown.
-In 1882, the church permanently located at 701 S. Gaines Street.
+This pioneering African-American church in Little Rock was established in 1845 by Reverend Wilson Brown.
+In 1882, the church was permanently located at 701 S. Gaines Street.
 The original building still stands today and was added to the National Register of Historic Places in 1983.
 First Missionary Baptist serves parishioners and also hosts many social and political events.
 In 1891, hundreds of citizens met here to protest the state's recently enacted Separate Coach Law that segregated passenger cars and waiting rooms in train stations.
-They marched from the church to the then state capitol, now the Old State House.
+They marched from the church to the then-state capitol, now the Old State House.
 In 1963, four months before his famous "I Have a Dream" speech, Dr. Martin Luther King, Jr. visited First Missionary Baptist to deliver the church's 118th anniversary sermon.

 You can learn more about Little Rock's religious history, including many historically Black churches on our Historic Church Self-Guided Tour.